 - His Eye Is on the Sparrow profiles Ethel Caffie-Austin, a daughter of the coalfields and West Virginia's "First Lady of Gospel Music."
 Girls' Hoops explores the history of girls' high school basketball in Kentucky, including its first heyday in the 1920s; the subsequent 42-year ban on statewide competition; its rebirth in the 1970s; and its development into the fiercely competitive, popular sport it has become today.

 - In the 1940s and 1950s, gangsters from Cleveland, Chicago, and New York claimed Newport, Kentucky as their own and turned it into America's first major gambling town.
 [High-Definition]

 - Return to Downton Abbey

-- Savor fond memories from the past three seasons of Downton Abbey and get a tantalizing taste of the upcoming fourth season.
-Actress Susan Sarandon hosts.
+- Savor fond memories from the past four seasons of Downton Abbey and take a look ahead at Season 5.
 [High-Definition]

 - Easy Yoga for Arthritis with Peggy Cappy